prometheus2D/Wally/README.md

 **Role-Based Actor (RBA) framework that wraps GitHub Copilot CLI into a structured, prompt-driven AI environment.**

-Wally scaffolds a workspace next to any codebase, loads agents defined by individual folders under `.wally/Agents/`, enriches every prompt with your registered files and folders, and forwards the result to `gh copilot`.
+Wally scaffolds a workspace next to any codebase, loads actors defined by individual folders under `.wally/Actors/`, enriches every prompt with your registered files and folders, and forwards the result to `gh copilot`.
 Works as a standalone CLI, an interactive REPL, or embedded in your own .NET app via `Wally.Core`.

 ---

 ## How it works

 ```
-<ParentFolder>/
-    Project/              ? your codebase (configurable name)
 .wally/                       ?
 Wally's workspace
     wally-config.json
-        Agents/
+    Actors/
-            Developer/    ? one folder = one agent
+        Developer/            ? one folder = one actor
-                role.txt
-                criteria.txt
-                intent.txt
+            actor.json
         Tester/
-                role.txt
-                criteria.txt
-                intent.txt
+            actor.json
 ```

-- **Parent folder** — the root you point Wally at.
-- **Project folder** — sibling subfolder Wally treats as the codebase.
-- **Workspace folder** — sibling subfolder holding config and all agent folders.
+- **Workspace folder** — the `.wally/` directory holding config and all actor folders.
-- **Agent folders** — each subfolder under `Agents/` defines one independent agent.
-The folder name is the agent name.
-Add a folder to create a new agent; delete a folder to remove one.
+- **Actor folders** — each subfolder under `Actors/` defines one independent actor.
+The folder name is the actor name.
+Add a folder to create a new actor; delete a folder to remove one.
-- **Prompt files** — each agent folder contains `role.txt`, `criteria.txt`, and `intent.txt`.
-The first line of any file may be a metadata header (`# Tier: task`).
-Edit the files directly — no JSON required.
+- **actor.json** — each actor folder contains an `actor.json` with `name`, `rolePrompt`, `criteriaPrompt`, and `intentPrompt`.
+Edit the JSON to change prompts.
 - **References** — explicit opt-in: register files and folders with `add-file` / `add-folder`.
 Only those paths are appended to every prompt.

 ---